transdigiware/blockchain/howto/ibp-console-organizations.md

 - Add the certificate of an additional member of the peer's organization who can list and install a smart contract on a peer.
 See this section for [instructions](#ibp-console-organizations-new-admins).
 - Add the certificate of an additional member of the channel's operator organization who can instantiate a smart contract on an **existing** channel and can submit and approve updates to the channel.
 See this section for [instructions](#ibp-console-organizations-new-admins-existing-channel).

-### Adding a new peer admin certificate
+### Adding a new peer or orderer admin certificate
 {: #ibp-console-organizations-new-admins}

-Because peer administrators can change over time, you will need to update your peer admin certificates.
-You can add new peer administrators by updating the peer's organization MSP definition to include the admin certificates of additional admin identities.
+Because peer and orderer administrators can change over time, or because admin certificates expire every year, you will need to update your MSP admin certificates.
+You can add new peer or orderer administrators by updating their associated organization MSP definition to include the admin certificates of additional admin identities or new certificates to replace expired ones.
 Recall that a peer admin identity is required to install a smart contract on a peer and list the smart contracts that are already installed on the peer.
+When the certificate expires, the peer admin will no longer be able to install smart contracts on the peer.

-When you update an MSP organization definition with a new admin cert, the associated peer nodes are also updated with the modified MSP definition.
-This update process includes an automatic restart of the associated peer nodes which means they will be unavailable for a brief period of time while they restart.
-If client applications are sending transactions to the peers during this period, the transactions might need to be resubmitted.
-Note that imported peer nodes, or peers that were not created by using your console, will not be updated.
+When you update an MSP organization definition with a new admin cert, the associated peer or orderer nodes are also updated with the modified MSP definition.
+This update process includes an automatic restart of the associated nodes which means they will be unavailable for a brief period of time while they restart.
+If client applications are sending transactions to the nodes during this period, the transactions might need to be resubmitted.
+Note that imported peer or ordering nodes, or nodes that were not created by using your console, will not be updated.
 {: important}

 #### Before you begin
 {: #ibp-console-organizations-new-admins-before}

-In order to complete this process, you need to register and enroll the new peer admin identity with the same CA that the existing peer admin was registered with.
+In order to complete this process, you need to generate new certificates for the admin identity.
+If you already have the certificates because you re-enrolled an existing admin identity after its certificate expired, you can skip this section.
+Otherwise, you need to register and enroll the new peer or orderer admin identity with the same CA that the existing peer admin was registered with.

-1. Follow the steps to [register a new peer admin identity](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register).
+1. Follow the steps to [register a new peer or orderer admin identity](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register).
 2. Follow the steps to [enroll the new admin identity](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-enroll) which generates the Certificate and private key for the new admin identity.
 Be sure to download the generated certificate and private key PEM files to your file system and add the identity to your Wallet.
 3. If the certificate was not created by the console, for example if the Fabric CA client or Fabric SDK was used to generate the certificate, then you need to convert the certificate string from PEM format to base64 format by running the following command: